heisjyndu/AssetAlchemyPrime.org/CONTRIBUTING.md

 - Release notes for significant contributions
 - Special thanks for major features

-Thank you for contributing to CryptoVest! 🚀
+Thank you for contributing to AssetAlchemyPrime! 🚀